telefonicaid/iotagent-json/README.md

 These are the currently available MQTT configuration options:
 * **host**: host of the MQTT broker.
 * **port**: port where the MQTT broker is listening.
-* **defaultKey**: default API Key to use when a device is provisioned without a Configuration.
+* **defaultKey**: default API Key to use when a device is provisioned without a configuration.

 ## <a name="protocol"/> Protocol